 - Low quality chicken

-I hate to say it, but Costco’s flautas were a let down.
-I had high expectations for these flautas because the packaging touted the organic and real ingredients that were used, in addition to these being refrigerated and not frozen.
+I hate to say it, but Costco’s flautas were a letdown.
+I had high expectations for these flautas because the packaging touted the organic and natural ingredients used, in addition to refrigerated and not frozen.

 I was expecting it to resemble a homemade flauta but instead got something much closer to a frozen food.
 The tortilla was great, but everything else fell flat.
 The filling was bland and filled with beans and corn.
 This is a pass for me.